-\103, 104.
+103, 104.
 INTERMEDIATE GERMAN.

-A review of grammar; the reading of texts of moderate difficulty.
+A review of grammar; the reading of texts of moderate difficulty including German scientific literature.
+Analytical study of compound words, gerundives, and participial construction.
 Prerequisite, two units of high school German or German 101-102.

 201, 202.
 Introduction to German Literature.